 The UK government requires all travellers arriving into the UK, including students and their families, to present proof of a negative Covid-19 test result, dated no earlier than three days from the date of travel.
 If you don't have one you could be fined.

 The government's 'Test to Release' scheme offers you the option to take an accredited Covid-19 test from a private testing provider after five days of self-isolation, and a negative test result would release you from the need to isolate from day six.
-The rapid results testing described below is not part of this Test to Release scheme.
+The rapid results testing on campus is not part of this Test to Release scheme.

 Lockdown rent arrangements

 The health and wellbeing of students and staff is our first priority at all times.
 Following the UK Government’s rules is an essential part of protecting yourself and other people.

 In the light of this, we can confirm we have taken steps to support our students with accommodation, which replaces previous guidance issued in December 2020 around staggered returns.